k2view-academy/K2View-Academy/articles/33_data_catalog/03_build_and_write_catalog.md

   * The catalog supports [overriding automatic files](06_override_data_catalog.md) to include the elements that are not part of the project implementation.

 * **Write Catalog**, deploys the catalog to the server.
 This includes building the catalog files of all the project entities (each LU, WS, Common) and uploading them to OrientDB.
-  * Once Write Catalog is completed, log in to the K2View Web Framework and navigate it.
+  * Once Write Catalog is completed, login to the K2View Web Framework and navigate it.
   * Note that Write Catalog can also be performed by running the [CATALOG WRITE](08_catalog_commands.md) command in the Fabric Server.
 In this scenario, the automatic files must be created before running the command using Build Catalog from the Fabric Studio.

 ### How Do I Build the Catalog?